 These videos below were created in cooperation with the Texas Home School Coalition (THSC) to help families think through these considerations and to inform their future co-op members about learning differences.

-Videos for parents of children with specialized learning needs who are considering joining a co-op
+Videos for parents of children with specialized learning needs who are considering joining a homeschool co-op

 Videos parents can share with co-ops to help advocate for the needs of their child with specialized learning needs

-Instructional videos for teens with specialized learning needs who are joining a co-op
+Instructional videos for teens with specialized learning or physical needs who are joining a homeschool co-op

 Instructional videos co-ops can use to help teens understand learning differences